-The market of phage-application has been growing in both investments and innovations.
+The market of phage applications has been growing in both investments and innovations.
 New opportunities for revenue are being explored for both preventative treatments as well as therapeutics.
-Phage-application has also shown an increased interest in other industries, such as; animal health, biocontrol and in manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.
+Phage application has also shown an increased interest in other industries, such as; animal health, biocontrol, and manipulating the microbiome for the targeting of chronic conditions including; cancer, acne, asthma, and Inflammatory Bowel Diseases.

-The Phage Futures Congress will bring together individuals from a range of fields for 3 days, and industry leaders will be focusing on translating phage-based applications into clinically and commercially viable therapeutics.
+The 3rd edition of the Phage Futures Congress will bring together individuals from a range of fields for 3 days, and industry leaders will be focusing on translating phage-based applications into clinically and commercially viable therapeutics.
 There is also content available on-demand which will be available 2 weeks prior to the event.

 Over 25 speakers from a diversity of fields will be attending.

-The summit will bring together individuals from different industries and occupations, such as; academics, biotech, pharma, regulatory and governments, service providers, and clinicians.
+The summit will bring together individuals from different industries and occupations, such as; academia, biotech, pharma, regulatory and governments, service providers, and clinicians.

 Wednesday 24th February 2021